ajhalili2006-experiments/kooky-insane-stuff/drafts/schools/weekly-balitaan-sa-ap.md

 > **Note to self**: Maghukay ka na ng sariling libingan sa clearance bandang sa school garden. ([context](https://go.andreijiroh.eu.org/this-is-my-grave-toh))

-This page contains all the articles @ajhalili2006 used for the Weekly Balitaan homework and all-year-round project in Social Studies 10.
+This page contains all the articles @ajhalili2006 used for the Weekly Balitaan homework and all-year-round project in Social Studies 10, albeit incomplete due to reasons such as balancing work-life-rest as autistic student, academic/autistic burnout and mental health behind the scenes, among other things.

 Note that links that are in strikethough are considered done by Andrei Jiroh.